Buying real estate in Japan?

 Sources: Worldometers, World Population Review, Urban Land Institute

-8) You must avoid investing in jiko bukken unless ready for low rental yields and resale difficulties
+8) Avoid "jiko bukken" in Japan unless ready for lower rental yields and resale difficulties

 Buying a property with a dark history, known as jiko bukken, can be quite tricky.